-Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies (ABA studies).
+Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions

+Deal Point Studies (ABA studies).
 The ABA studies examine purchase agreements of publicly available transactions involving private companies.
-These transactions range in size but are generally considered as within the middle market for M&A transactions; the median transaction value within the 2019 study was \$145 million.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 108 deals within the 2023 study ranged from \$30 to \$750 million.

 The ABA studies show that the use of separate escrows for purchase price adjustments has been increasing.
-Now the majority approach, in the 2019 study, 51% of the reported deals included a separate purchase price adjustment escrow.
-Ten to 12 years earlier, less than a quarter of reported deals included a separate purchase price adjustment escrow.
+Now the majority approach, in the 2023 study, 53% of the reported deals included a separate purchase price adjustment escrow.
+14+ years earlier, less than a quarter of reported deals included a separate purchase price adjustment escrow.
+The chart below shows this trend.